This Fledgling Modeling Agency Is The World’s First For Dark-Skinned Women

 While New York Fashion Week is finally making consistent strides toward true diversity, London Fashion Week still has a quite a ways to go.
 But former model Kereen Hurley wants to change that.
-The 23-year-old started London-based modeling agency Choco Models in 2016.
-"That’s when I first noticed the effects of colorism in the Black community," she tells Refinery29, citing trolling, mistreatment, and other forms of discrimination on social media.
+The 23-year-old started London-based modelling agency Choco Models in 2016.
+"That’s when I first noticed the effects of colourism in the black community," she tells Refinery29, citing trolling, mistreatment, and other forms of discrimination on social media.
 "That’s why I started it, because of discrimination and how [people with] darker skin tones were treated."

 Advertisement